The 100 Healthiest Foods on the Planet

 How to Use It: Because of its high smoke point, peanut oil should be your go-to oil for frying and many high-heat tasks like wok-cooking and pan-searing.

 How to Use It: Like a salad oil.
 The oil has a mild nutty taste and a light avocado aroma.
-It works well drizzled over breads, fish and homemade pizzas.
+It works well drizzled over breads, fish, and homemade pizzas.
 It also pairs nicely with watermelon, grapefruit and oranges.
 Add some to your fruit salad to create a new twist on a classic dish.
-And don't miss this Zero Belly special report: 8 Reasons Why Avocado is the Perfect Weight Loss Food.

 Why It's Great: You'll have to hunt around in the specialty stores for it, but this bold and buttery oil may be the healthiest you'll find: Eighty-four percent of the fat in macadamia nuts is monounsaturated, and it has a very high percentage of omega-3s fatty acids.
 It's also a source of phytosterols, a plant-derived compound that has been associated with decreased cancer risk.